-Hawai‘i has a strong clay culture, much of it community based.
+Hawai‘i has a strong clay culture, and much of it is community based.
 The Hawai‘i Potters’ Guild, the Volcano Village Artists, Hui No‘eau, the Lāna‘i Arts Center, and Kaua‘i Community College all play crucial roles keeping ceramics alive on their respective islands.
 Recently, the Moloka‘i Arts Center jumped in too, for people love to work with clay.
 HPR’s Noe Tanigawa reports on the first statewide juried ceramics exhibition.

 Ceramics of Hawai‘i, the first statewide juried exhibition of ceramic art in Hawai‘i, welcomed over four hundred entries from every island except Lana'i.
 About a hundred pieces are in the exhibition, which continues at the Honolulu Museum School through January 8th.
 Organizers were able to award $1,850 in prizes, and three pieces were purchased by the Hawaii State Foundation for the Culture and Arts.
 Kuraoka says the awards prizes surpassed the national norm, and organizers hope to build upon them in the future.

 The Hawai‘i Potters’ Guild at Church of the Crossroads is celebrating its 50th anniversary in 2017.
 Find out about classes and more about the Ceramics of Hawaii show at their website.